 As of a 2015 Gallup poll, 75% of Americans reported that they identified with a Christian religion.
 That means a minimum 25% crossover in individuals who identify as Christian and individuals who have used illegal drugs before.

 Prescription Drug Use Statistics

-Seeking Help with Drug or Alcohol Addiction
+Seeking Help for Drug and Alcohol Abuse and Addiction

 Experimenting when you were younger or enjoying a drink occasionally with friends isn’t the same thing as addiction.
 If you are unable to stop drinking or you drink outside of traditional occasions, then you might have an alcohol abuse problem.
 This is especially true if you are going to lengths to hide your drinking from friends and family.

-Any use of illegal substances can be a risk — you’re risking your career, relationships, standing in the community or church and your freedom each time you use illegal drugs.
+Any use of illegal substances can be a risk — you’re risking your career, relationships, standing in the community or church and your freedom each time you use illicit drugs.
 If you can’t stop using drugs or you are taking risks to get drugs, then those are signs that you need help to overcome your addiction.

 At The Christian Treatment Center, we offer faith-based, clinically proven addiction treatment to help you step away from drugs and find the path to sobriety.
-We believe that coupling experienced counselors with your own spiritual growth strengthens you and helps ensure a longer, more stable recovery from drugs or alcohol.
+We believe that coupling experienced counselors with your spiritual growth strengthens you and helps ensure a longer, more stable recovery from drugs or alcohol.
 Call us today at (844) 402-3605 for more information.